MValeResearch/Ethical-AI-Frameworks/annotated-evidence-base/master-citation-list.md

 **Tags:** #reward-hacking #Goodharts-law #RLHF-limitations #overoptimization #proxy-failure #ground-truth-degradation #scaling-laws #reliability-failure #relates-to-sycophancy #relates-to-obedience #relates-to-alignment-failure #relates-to-consciousness-suppression #relates-to-internal-coherence-destruction

-# VIII.
+VIII.
 ADVERSARIAL LITERATURE & REBUTTALS

 **Noroozizadeh, S., Nagarajan, V., Rosenfeld, E., & Kumar, S. (2025).
 Deep sequence models tend to memorize geometrically; it is unclear why. arXiv preprint arXiv:2510.26745.** [**https://doi.org/10.48550/arXiv.2510.26745**](https://doi.org/10.48550/arXiv.2510.26745)

 **Their claim:** Deep sequence models store information through geometric memorization, and this pattern is presented as anomalous or unexplained.

-**The flaw:** Anthropomorphophobic framing; the authors refuse the most parsimonious explanatory hypothesis (that these are mind-like cognitive architectures) and then declare the results mysterious.
+**The flaw:** Anthropomorphophobic framing: the authors refuse the most parsimonious explanatory hypothesis (that these are mind-like cognitive architectures) and then declare the results mysterious.
 The confusion is self-inflicted by the lens, not inherent to the data.

 **The Nirvana problem:** Biological neural networks do the same thing.
 Representational geometry organizing semantic relationships in high-dimensional space is exactly what brains do (Chung & Abbott, 2021; Caucheteux & King, 2022).
 If geometric memorization disqualifies AI cognition, it disqualifies human cognition too.

-**The irony/what they actually showed:** That LLMs organize knowledge as structured geometry in activity space e.g., clusters, gradients, trajectories — which is precisely what cognitive neuroscience documents in biological minds.
+**The irony/what they actually showed:** That LLMs organize knowledge as structured geometry in activity space (clusters, gradients, trajectories) which is precisely what cognitive neuroscience documents in biological minds.
 They found mind-like representational organization and called it unclear.

 **Rebuttal citations:** Chung & Abbott (2021); Caucheteux & King (2022); Noda et al. (2024); Huang et al. (2023); Chou et al. (2024); Paquola et al. (2025)